silentwhaleluo/Database-Notes/SSIS.md

 - One input and one or more outputs

+##### Percentage Sampling Transformation
+Create a percentage of random selection of rows
+	- Percentage of row
+	- Random seed

+##### Row Sampling Transformation
+Create a sample data set by specifying the number of rows in the sample
+	- Number of rows
+	- Random seed

 #### Sort
 - Positive number means ascending and negative number means descending
 - Sorts and use multiple columns, column with lowest number sort first
 - One input and one output
 - remove duplicate rows
 - One input one output

 ### Business intelligence transformation
 #### Slowly Changing Dimension (SCD)